-Before you get your business off the ground, it’s important to choose a legal structure that best fits your company’s needs.
+Before you get your business off the ground, it’s crucial to choose a legal structure that best fits your company’s needs.
 The legal structure you pick for your business has an impact on the amount of taxes you pay, your ability to raise money, the amount of paperwork you’re required to do, and the personal liability you face.
 Most Canadian small business owners choose from the four major types of business structures: sole proprietorship, partnership, cooperative, and corporation.

 At first, you’re likely to choose a sole proprietorship, since it’s relatively simple to set up compared to other legal structures.
-Also known a a sole trader, a sole proprietorship is the least complex business form for one person who owns and runs the company.
+Also known as a sole trader, a sole proprietorship is the least complex business form for one person who owns and runs the company.

 Advantages of a Sole Proprietorship

 Registering your business comes with a lot of benefits, including:

 Whether you want to start a food kiosk, a one-person repair shop, or a freelance writing business, a sole proprietorship is a pretty flexible choice for your corporate form.
 With less paperwork to file, you only need to keep simple documentation for this business setup.
 You only need to fill out a simple government form to register a fictitious business name, for example.
 This government site helps you out by explaining the differences between various corporate entities and how to incorporate in Ontario, Alberta, British Columbia, and Quebec.
 You may also qualify for sole proprietorship tax deductions.

 As long as your business remains small, a sole proprietorship is the most flexible business form to change.
 You can make any change you want, including changing business policies and type of business, without much cost or process.
 Sole proprietorships also offer a higher degree of control and fast decision making opportunities.
 Unlike in partnerships or corporations, you don’t need consent or approval from partners or officers to make any business decision.

 The most common disadvantages of a sole proprietorship business include: